LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 }
 ```

 When the user registers we need now to assign a role.
-We will do this by just adding the ID of the public role in the `RegisteredUserController` controller.
+We will do this by just adding the ID of the `customer` role in the `RegisteredUserController` controller.

 **app/Http/Controllers/Auth/RegisteredUserController.php**:
 ```php